86Box/bios-tools/bios_extract/README.md

 ## Modifications

 * Added some sanity checks
+* Added automatic saving of parts of the image that were not processed, like PHOEDECO
 * Improved AMI, Award and Phoenix BIOS detection
 * Improved AMIBIOS extraction
 * Improved Award extraction on semi-compressed v4.50 BIOSes